Discontinuous with the sequential narrative of the first six trumpets, the seventh trumpet has posed some difficulty in fully

 Three angels flying in midheaven make three pronouncements.

-the existence of God and sin; the lifestyle that is motivated by pride and power and attracts all cultures and people,
+God and sin; the lifestyle that is motivated by pride and power and attracts all cultures and people, intoxicating and pleasurable,

 Jesus Christ, sitting on the cloud wearing a golden crown, wields a sharp sickle